SWITCHOVER FOR UK RADIO

 As regards disposal of old radios, not all analogue radios will have to be disposed of.
 In many cases, radio is embedded into another device, such as a CD player or stereo system, and those devices will not be disposed of as they are used for other purposes.
 Furthermore, FM radios will still be able to receive the community and small local radio services still on FM.

-But for those people who do want to replace their radios, it is hoped that the environmental impact will be minimized through responsible disposal and recycling.
+But for those people who do want to replace their radios, it is hoped that the environmental impact will be minimised through responsible disposal and recycling.
 The infrastructure and facilities for this are already in place under the Waste Electrical and Electronic Equipment Directive (WEEE Directive) which requires manufacturers to pay for the sustainable recycling and re-use of electrical goods.

 As regards transmission, digital uses much less power than analogue services.
 Figures from network operator Arqiva show that transmitting nationally via DAB uses less than 6% of the electricity of transmitting the service via FM.
 For local and regional radio services, digital radio uses around half the electricity per service compared to FM.